jhess/Multi-Agent-DDPG/Report.md

 The actor network is responsible for chosing actions based on the state and the critic network try to estimate the reward for the given state-action pair.
 The actor network is indirectly trained using gradient ascent on the critic network, reducing the problem of building a loss function to a more classic RL problem of maximize the expected reward.

+It's model comprises of an actor network π(s) that directly outputs continuous actions, and a critic network Q(s,a) that evaluates the quality of state-action pairs.
+The critic's primary role is to provide learning signals to improve the actor's policy, π(s).

 The agent exploits the initial lack of knowledge using additive random noise to explore the environment [Ornstein–Uhlenbeck process](https://en.wikipedia.org/wiki/Ornstein%E2%80%93Uhlenbeck_process).

 The hyperparameters used are: